Pix4D/cogito/README.md

 - `context_prefix`: The prefix for the context (see section [Effects on GitHub](#effects-on-github)).
 If present, the context will be `context_prefix/job_name`.
 Default: empty.
 See also the optional `context` in the [put step](#the-put-step).
 - `log_level`: The log level (one of `debug`, `info`, `warn`, `error`, `silent`).
 Default: `info`.
+- `github_host`: The host name of the github instance (to support GitHub Enterprise (GHE)).
+The resource has only tested against GHE version 2.x, but should work for version 3.x too.
+Default: `github.com`
 - `log_url`. **DEPRECATED, no-op, will be removed** A Google Hangout Chat webhook.
 Useful to obtain logging for the `check` step for Concourse < 7.

 ## Suggestions

-We suggest to set a long interval for `check_interval`, for example 1 hour, as shown in the example above.
+We suggest to set a long interval for `check_interval`, for example 1 hour or `never`, as shown in the example above.
 This helps to reduce the number of check containers in a busy Concourse deployment and, for this resource, has no adverse effects.

 # The check step